-As a certified Spinning Babies practitioner, I also encourage my clients to do the Three Sisters Spinning Babies techniques every day from the start of the third trimester to help loosen the round ligaments, broad ligaments, diaphragm and pelvic floor for optimal foetal positioning.
+I also encourage my clients to do the Three Sisters Spinning Babies techniques every day from the start of the third trimester to help loosen the round ligaments, broad ligaments, diaphragm and pelvic floor for optimal foetal positioning.

 Click on the Spinning Babies logo to find out more.